 At Sowerby Primary Academy we are determined that every child learns to read and it is central to everything we do.

-We are currently transitioning from Letters and Sounds to Essential Letters and Sounds as our SSP validated phonics programme as this fits with our philosophy of Keep Up not Catch Up with interventions in the moment.
+We use Essential Letters and Sounds as our SSP validated phonics programme as this fits with our philosophy of Keep Up not Catch Up with interventions in the moment.
 This ensures that no child gets left behind.

 Please follow the link for more information here